 There are several reasons why function point counting has been successful for sizing projects for estimation.
-This includes the specific way the scope is decomposed for function point counting that helps account for the degree of shared code.
+This includes the specific way in which the scope is decomposed for function point counting that helps account for the degree of shared codes.
 Perhaps the biggest benefit is that function point counting answers to an internationally agreed standard, giving it the consistency needed for estimation.
 Of course, that’s the reason the standard was developed and why many companies invest in training function point counters.
 Actually, there is more than one type of function point counting, and more than one standard, but for the purposes of this paper, they are similar.

 One challenge several of the Agile Round Table members found when using function points for estimating agile projects was gaining acceptance from the team.
 Some agile teams considered function points “old fashioned” and felt that, because of that, it was not applicable to agile projects.

-Related to this is that, unlike story points, the agile team probably won’t use the function point counts for any purpose beyond the release estimate, so it’s not considered part of the team’s agile methods.
+what accounts for this is that, unlike story points, the agile team probably won’t use the function point counts for any purpose beyond the release estimate, so it’s not considered part of the team’s agile methods.
 In particular, epics and stories do not correspond directly to the decomposition of a project’s scope that’s needed for function point counting.
 You can’t count the function points in each story and add them up, since the scope elements to which function points are assigned overlap multiple stories.
 This can be mitigated by doing the function point count in parallel to story points or other techniques for iteration planning, limiting the use of function points to release estimation and tracking overall progress.
 Although several of the members of the Agile Round Table did use function point counting extensively, there was less prevalence of recounting actual function points at the end of a project.

 The biggest challenge, though, to using function point counting on agile projects is the agile technique of emergent requirements and the lack of scope detail at the time when we need to estimate the release or project.
 This is the issue addressed for story points by “Big Rock Sizing,” and it creates some specific issues that must be overcome when using function points.